12 common questions when you start ReactJS

 3. Code hierarchy in react component

 This is one of the first few things you will get confused about.
-How break large comp to smaller comps?
-How separate and manage application components?
+How to break a large component into smaller components?
+How to separate and manage application components?
 Here is your answer.

 It’s always good to follow the same concept in your react component implementation.
-You can simply follow the PSD which you getting from your designers (we assume your designer follow this comp rule).
+You can simply follow the PSD that you are getting from your designers (we assume your designer follows this comp rule).
 Let’s show an example:

 There is a great article to learn about this concept more in “Thinking in React“.